 Dental X-Rays, Dental Cleaning, Extractions, and More

 Our hospital is fully equipped to perform everything from routine cleanings to advanced periodontal treatments and extractions.
 We utilize digital X-rays to provide clear pictures of possible dental disease that is below the gum line.
 This also helps us create the appropriate treatment plan that allows us save as many teeth as possible.
-If an X-ray needs further evaluation or an advanced treatment plan that may include a root canal, then we will reach out to our board-certified dentist Dr. Larry Klima.
+If an X-ray needs further evaluation or an advanced treatment plan that may include a root canal, then we will reach out to our board-certified dentist.

 Advanced Oral Surgery for Pets

-Dr. Klima is a veterinary dentist that will come to our hospital to perform these advance procedures when indicated.
-All dental prophylaxes and procedures are always done under general anesthesia just like a surgery.
-During anesthesia your pet will be constantly monitored by a certified veterinary technician or Dr. Fordham as stated above.
+Our board-certified veterinary dentist will come to our hospital to perform these advanced procedures when indicated.
+All dental prophylaxis and procedures are always done under general anesthesia, just like a surgery.
+During anesthesia your pet will be constantly monitored by a certified veterinary technician.
 If a board certified anesthesiologist is indicated, then we can reach out to Dr. Kurt Grimm to help.
-Tall Grass Animal Hospital will have the tools to work with you to determine the best treatment plan for your pet’s dental health.
+Tall Grass Animal Hospital has the tools to work with you to determine the best treatment plan for your pet’s dental health.

 Pet Dental Care Preparation Guide